There’s something about the sea.

 While her collection of original pieces–housed in handmade reclaimed timber frames–continues to grow, sea-lovers can purchase prints, tea towels, mugs and gifts online and in person.

-This year, Raya Sol became part of Artists Open Houses Winter Festival at her shared studio, Corner Collective, in the heart of The North Laine, Brighton.
-More regular pop-ups with fellow artists and makers Esther Rushton, Laura-Marie Nixey and Molly O’Niell are planned for 2026.
+Last year, Raya Sol joined Artists Open Houses Winter Festival at her shared studio, Corner Collective, in the heart of The North Laine, Brighton.
+More regular pop-ups with fellow artists and makers Esther Rushton and Laura-Marie Nixey are planned for 2026.

-While sea creatures are prominent in Raya Sol’s art, new work will take inspiration from nature in its many forms: fungi, flora, fauna, and beyond.
+While sea creatures are prominent in Raya Sol’s art, her artwork-in-the-making takes inspiration from nature in its many forms: fungi, flora, fauna, and beyond.

 Watch this space.